Everyday Scarves for Spring Free Knitting Patterns

 The original pattern and the photos are on Ravelry.

-Workday Scarf Free Knitting Pattern
+Workday Scarf Knit Pattern

 Oh, these colors are so hot!
 They make us think of all the fiery sunsets at the beach we are going to watch this summer.
 Before holidays come, wrap this knitted gem around your neck and head to work, your day will be so much more pleasant!
 We all need free knitting patterns for scarves these days, right?